Minhokg/DL_KEPCO/README.md

 ## What is RNN

-* Recurrent neural network is a type of deep-learning model
+* Recurrent neural network is one of the deep learning models, which is specialized in time series data
+* Mostly, the model is used for language-relevant tasks like speech recognition.
+But it also shows its strength when it comes to analyzing stock data.